|

 most surfaces and particles have a strong natural charge.
 If charged bits

-are being launched from damp surfaces, it's like the Kelvin's Thunderstorm generator,
+are being launched from damp surfaces, it's much like the Kelvin's Thunderstorm generator,

 but with no metal parts needed.

-If you acquire a contagious disease communicated by air because the
+If I were to catch a contagious disease communicated by air, because

-microbes launch "spores" from your lungs, those spores might carry enough
+microbes launch "spores" from my lungs, those spores might carry enough

-of a natural electric charge that they'll stick to any surfaces that they
+natural electric charge that they'll stick to any surfaces they

 encounter (such as other nearby humans.)
-They'd leave an opposite
+Also, they'd leave an opposite

-electrostatic charge on the lungs and body which launched them.
+electrostatic charge on any lungs and body which launched them.
 Disease

 evolution might favor such an odd capability.
 For example, in order to

-produce contagion, the cold virus discovered the "sneeze," so perhaps
+produce contagion, the cold virus discovered the "sneeze."
+Perhaps

 In other words, the "electric human syndrome" might be caused by

-viruses; it might be an actual disease that you could catch from another
+viruses; it might be an actual disease which we could catch from another

 "electric human."
-Flu viruses make you cough, and the "electricity
+Flu viruses make us cough, and an "electricity

-disease" makes you spew out virus-laden air with each breath.
-It makes
+disease" might force us to spew out virus-laden air with each breath.

 and the annoyance of the electric body-charging would just be a